ccollums/turing-cafe-ui-fe/README.md

 * Now try mocking your API calls.
 Try writing out a few other integration tests including happy path and sad path testing.

+* Add a new endpoint to the API server so the front-end can request all of the cafe's menu items.
+In the front end, add a button to view the menu.

 * Add a button or drop down so that the user has the option to sort their reservations by date from earliest to latest or latest to earliest.